 Without a doubt one of the top tours of the DPRK tourist season, the birthday of President Kim Il Sung is the biggest celebration of the year.
-We expect this to be a huge celebration with fireworks, mass dancing, possibly parades and a number of other events that will most likely be announced much nearer the time to mark the 107th anniversary of the President’s birthday.
-During the tour we’ll explore the must see sights of Pyongyang such as the Korean War Museum, ride the Pyongyang Metro, a 360 degree panoramic view of the city from the Juche Tower, visit the Mausoleum where Kim Il Sung & Kim Jong Il lay in state, explore Kim Il Sung Square and much more.
+We expect this to be a huge celebration with fireworks, mass dancing, possibly parades and a number of other events that will most likely be announced much nearer the time to mark the 108th anniversary of the President’s birthday.
+During the tour we’ll explore the must see sights of Pyongyang such as the Korean War Museum, ride the Pyongyang Metro, a 360 degree panoramic view of the city from the Juche Tower, explore Kim Il Sung Square and much more.

-For those with the energy, this is the perfect time to do an extended tour, with those on Group B we’ll take you to the iconic Panmunjon DMZ, site of the separation of Korea for a day tour with our own local North Korean officer.
-We’ll then head south west of Pyongyang visiting the beautiful city of Nampo and a therapeutic hot spa resort nearby on the west coast, as well as a factory, a farm, and a tour of one of the lesser visited cities.
+For those who want to see more of North Korea, this is the perfect opportunity to extend your tour onto Group B & C. From here we’ll head south west of Pyongyang visiting the beautiful port city of Nampo and a therapeutic hot spa resort located on the west coast, as well as factories , a farm, and a tour of one of the lesser visited cities.
 Our super long spectacular tour for Group C takes us to Mt Myohyang where the astonishing Friendship Exhibition is built into the mountain and holds gifts presented to both Kim Il Sung, Kim Jong Il and Kim Jong Un from other nations.
-We’ll also stop by the recently opened Pyongsong city to visit the local schools and museums, but also stopping on the way to enjoy the scenic countryside and some of the smaller towns.
+We’ll also be visiting Kumsusan Palace of the Sun where President Kim Il Sung and General Kim Jong Il lay in state.

-To further spice up the tour, Group C will be making a group tour debut to Sinuiju, the border town of the DPRK located next to Dandong in China across the Yalu River.
-We’ll be taking the domestic train from Pyongyang up to Sinuiju and to be the first group to stay at the Dongrim Hotel in a small city just outside of Sinuiju.
-We’ll then be visiting the Pomhayanggi Cosmetics Factory, Sinamri Co-operative farm, a local Folklore Park where you can engage in traditional Korean activities with the locals, and to watch a performance done by the Bonbu Kindergarten.
+To further spice up the tour, Group C will be taking a visit to Sinuiju, the border town of the DPRK located next to Dandong in China across the Yalu River.
+We’ll be taking the domestic train from Pyongyang up to Sinuiju stay at the Dongrim Hotel in a small town just outside of Sinuiju.
+We’ll then be visiting the Pomhayanggi Cosmetics Factory, a local Folklore Park where you can engage in traditional Korean activities with the locals, and to watch the famous performance at the Bonbu Kindergarten.

 This is what we believe to be one of the most exciting tours of the year.
 So don’t risk losing your spot and enquire now to secure your holiday to the DPRK.